dotasheepliu/Diab/README.md

 # Diabetic
-Teaching diabetic children some routine steps to restoring health.
+Teaching diabetic children some routine steps of restoring health.